prompt-toolkit/python-prompt-toolkit/docs/pages/full_screen_apps.rst

 If you want to make some part of the layout only visible when a certain condition is satisfied, use a :class:`~prompt_toolkit.layout.ConditionalContainer`.

+Finally, there is :class:`~prompt_toolkit.layout.ScrollablePane`, a container class that can be used to create long forms or nested layouts that are scrollable as a whole.

 Focusing windows